|Position:||Lecturer in Sociology|

 Lecturer in Sociology.
 Research interests include public and stakeholder engagement on climate change, human dimensions of environmental change, and ethical/moral aspects of environmental governance.

 Dr Leslie Mabon is a social scientist with an interest in how people understand and respond to change and risk in the environment.
 He is especially interested in researching how environmental change can affect society and culture, and in understanding solutions to environmental problems that help the most vulnerable members of society.
-Leslie's current case studies include the future of Aberdeen after the oil industry; fishing communities in Japan following the Fukushima nuclear accident; and planning responses to extreme heat in Asian cities.
+Leslie's current case studies include the future of Aberdeen after the oil industry; fishing communities in Japan following the Fukushima nuclear accident; and adapting to climate change via green infrastructure planning in Asian cities.

 Project website: urbangreenadaptationdiary.wordpress.com